-Any community member may contact the University Police or Dean of Student Affairs Office to report concern that a student may be missing.
+Any community member may contact University Police or Student Affairs to report concern that a student may be missing.
 If the report did not originate through University Police, the information will be immediately conveyed to University Police to begin an investigation.